-The Office of Women in Science and Medicine in conjunction with the Professional Development Office- is hosting its next “Bridging the Gap” Session on Tuesday, November 13, 2012, from 12:00PM to 1:00PM in MRB 181.
-This session entitled “Self-Nomination-How it Can Impact Your Career” will be facilitated by Donna Vogel, Director of the Professional Development Office.
+The Office of Women in Science and Medicine in conjunction with the Professional Development and Career Office- is hosting its next “Bridging the Gap” Session on Tuesday, November 13, 2012, from 12:00PM to 1:00PM in MRB 181.
+This session entitled “Self-Nomination-How it Can Impact Your Career” will be facilitated by Donna Vogel, Director of the Professional Development and Career Office.

 This session will provide important insights into how to promote yourself and increase your academic success at the SOM.
 This session is open to all women faculty.
 Bring your lunch.
 Beverages and dessert will be provided.
 If you would like to attend, please reply to the firstname.lastname@example.org indicate that you are responding to this specific session.

 OWISM Speed Mentoring

 The OWISM has initiated a new and exciting speed mentoring program.
 This program was piloted in the Spring and we have just had our first session.
 The purpose of this program is to allow our more junior women faculty, (Mentees -Instructors and Assistants) the opportunity to meet more senior women faculty, (Mentors - Associate and Full Professors) in an interactive forum to discuss various issues and concerns related to their professional careers.
 We plan to have 4-5 one hour sessions each year.
 Each hourly session will have an overarching theme, and during these sessions, mentors will have the opportunity to interact with 3 distinct mentees.
 Mentors will meet with each of their assigned mentees for 15 minutes and address a specific question raised by the mentee in the content area of the session.
 We are planning our next program on Tuesday, December 11, “Promotions” and we are still looking for additional mentors and mentees, so please contact the OWISM@jhmi.edu if you want to learn about this program!

 Nominations for Society of Scholars are under way